ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-05-aws-elastic-load-balancer.md

 In addition to a cert, you need to define an SSL Negotiation configuration, called a security policy, which is a combination of SSL protocols, SSL ciphers, and the Server Order Preference option.

-Multiple SSL Certs are required unless you use a wildcard certificate.
+If you have multiple ELB then multiple SSL Certs are required unless you use a wildcard certificate.

 ## Health Checks